-In the same edition of the AVCA Coaching Volleyball magazine as one of my own pieces there’s an article from former Nebraska head coach Terry Pettit.
+In the same edition of the AVCA Coaching Volleyball magazine as one of my own pieces (link no longer available) there’s an article from former Nebraska head coach Terry Pettit.
 Did you know I interviewed Terry for Volleyball Coaching Wizards?

 Anyway, Terry speaks to developing strategies and tactics.
 Definitely give it a read.
 In particular, the fourth point is one that I shared with my team:

 Teams that block and serve create a third dimension.
 Tough serving allows a good blocking team to become a great blocking team.
 Volleyball is a game of runs, which are usually created by nudging the opponent toward unforced errors.
 While kills may be impressive, they do not demoralize an opponent nearly as much as aggressive serving and blocking.